 Hoping for Federal Help, California Democrats Ease Drastic Cuts in Budget Deal

-(CN) — Democratic lawmakers in California Democrats struck a budget deal Wednesday, less than two weeks before the June 15 deadline to pass a balanced spending plan.
+(CN) — Democratic lawmakers in California struck a budget deal Wednesday, less than two weeks before the June 15 deadline to pass a balanced spending plan.

 The Legislature’s plan departs significantly from California Gavin Newsom’s proposed budget, meaning the two parties will have to hammer out their differences over the next couple of weeks to get a final spending package passed.